sycarion/5eSRDs/srds/a5e/source/a5e_AG.md

 Beginning at 7th level, you gain a third aura that is active alongside your Sacred Aura and has the same range.
 Choose one of the following options.

-***Aura of Darkness.*** After initiative is rolled, when a hostile creature starts its

-turn in your aura or first enters into it on a turn, it must succeed on a Wisdom saving throw or become frightened of you for 1 minute.
-Once a creature has been frightened by this aura, it is immune to the aura�s effects for 24 hours.
+***Aura of Darkness.*** After initiative is rolled, when a hostile creature first enters into your aura, it makes a Wisdom saving throw or becomes frightened of you until the end of its next turn.
+Once a creature has been frightened by this aura, it is immune to the aura's effects for 24 hours.

 ***Aura of Light.*** An unconscious ally with 0 hit points that starts its turn in your aura automatically succeeds on the first death saving throw it makes that turn.
 Once a creature succeeds on three death saving throws while in your aura, it can�t benefit from this effect again until it finishes a long rest.